gutiluis/Portfolio-flask/README.md

 - keyframes
 - mediaqueries

-### custom error pages in flask

 ### HTML:
-- the same name of the form attribute should be used with sqlalchemy when creating the model object instance
+- The same name of the form attribute should be used with sqlalchemy when creating the model object instance
-- within the form the required attribute does not affect the nullable=false within the sqlalchemy model
+- Within the form the required attribute does not affect the nullable=false within the sqlalchemy model

-### http:
+### HTTP methods:
 - 302 found request post, 200, 304
-- cache
+- Cache
 - GET, POST
 - URI

-### how to use sqlite3 CLI:
+### How to use sqlite3 CLI:
 - sqlite3 db_file.db
 - .tables
 - select * from table_name;